hyperledger/bevel/platforms/hyperledger-besu/configuration/roles/delete/gitops_files/Readme.md

 #### 2. Delete release files
 This task deletes all the files from the release directory
 ##### Input Variables
-    *release_dir_ns: The release directory path with -quo suffix
+    *release_dir_ns: The release directory path with -bes suffix
     state: absent ( This deletes any found result)

 #### 2. Git Push